fassko/fassko.github.io/Content/blog/swiftui-alert.md

 ### Using state variables

-The first is to keep a view state variable per each alert, but we need to add the `.alert` modifier, not for the full view, but we can add it, for example, for the button that invokes to show the alert.
+The first is to keep a view state variable per each alert.
+But we need to add the `.alert` modifier, not for the full view, but we can add it, for example, for the button that invokes the alert.
 If we add two `.alert` modifiers one after another, the SwiftUI layout engine will show only the first one.

 ```swift
 @State var firstAlertShown = false